 Philip J. Landrigan, MD, MSc, FAAP

 Dr. Landrigan is a renowned pediatrician and an international leader in public health and preventive medicine.
 He has devoted his career to protecting children against environmental threats to health.
-In the 1970s, Dr. Landrigan conducted pioneering research on lead toxicity at low levels, which helped to persuade the US government to mandate removal of lead from gasoline and paint.
-He directed the report “Pesticides in the Diets of Infants and Children” for the National Academy of Sciences, which was instrumental in securing passage of the Food Quality Protection Act – the only environmental law in the United States that contains explicit provisions for the protection of children.
-In addition, Dr. Landrigan is responsible for creating the unit that has evolved into the Center for Disease Control’s (CDC) National Center for Environmental Health, was instrumental in helping to establish a new Office of Children's Health Protection, and has been a leader in developing and implementing the National Children’s Study.
+In the 1970s, Dr. Landrigan conducted pioneering research on lead toxicity at low levels, which helped to persuade the U.S. government to mandate the removal of lead from gasoline and paint.
+He directed the report "Pesticides in the Diets of Infants and Children" for the National Academy of Sciences, which was instrumental in securing passage of the Food Quality Protection Act - the only environmental law in the United States that contains explicit provisions for the protection of children.
+Among his other accomplishments, Dr. Landrigan is responsible for creating the unit that has evolved into the Center for Disease Control's (CDC) National Center for Environmental Health, was instrumental in helping to establish a new Office of Children's Health Protection, and has consulted extensively for the World Health Organization.

 Robert O. Wright, MD, MPH